opensim-org/opensim-core/doc/APIGuide.md

 A Solver is an abstraction to capture an algorithm/process to compute System unknowns of a Model.
 For example, the [InverseKinematicsSolver](@ref OpenSim::InverseKinematicsSolver) operates on the System underlying a Model to determine the generalized coordinate (state variable) values that satisfy external measurements (Markers).
 The [MomentArmSolver](@ref OpenSim::MomentArmSolver) evaluates a muscle path to determine the effectiveness of a muscle to generate a generalized force about or along a coordinate.

-The Manager currently serves as a “ForwardDynamics” Solver which integrates the System dynamics forwards in time.
+The Manager currently serves as a "ForwardDynamics" Solver which integrates the System dynamics forwards in time.
 We intend to provide a ForwardDynamicsSolver that returns a StatesTrajectory.
 In the meantime, you can generate a StatesTrajectory by implementing your own simulation function, like this:
 ~~~cpp
 StatesTrajectory simulate(const Model& model, const State&
  initState,     double finalTime) {